felixAmark92/Encrypt/README.md

-Please do not use this program unless you know what you're doing!
-And dont use it on anything other than test data.
-Im not responsible if you loose up your files!
+Please refrain from using this program unless you are understanding of its operation.
+Unsupervised use may result in potential data loss or corruption.